lue-bird/elm-bounded-nat/README.md

 ## tips

-  - keep _as much type information as possible_ and drop it only where you need to.
+  - keep _as much type information as possible_ and drop it only where you need to: ["Wrap early, unwrap late"](https://sporto.github.io/elm-patterns/basic/wrap-early.html)

   - keep your _function annotations as general as possible_